keith-turner/webindex/docs/code-guide.md

 ### Page Loader
 ### Page Observer

-This observer computes the changes to links within a page.
-It computes the links added and deleted and then pushes this information to the URI Map Observer and Page Exporter.
+This observer computes changes to links within a page.
+It computes links added and deleted and then pushes this information to the URI Map Observer and Page Exporter.